-Founded in 1983 by four faculty members at Concordia University, CSBN has grown into an inter-university research centre comprising fifteen core laboratories:
+Founded in 1983 by four faculty members at Concordia University, CSBN has grown into an inter-university research centre comprising eighteen core laboratories:

 - Eleven at Concordia University (Department of Psychology, Department of Exercise Science)